raspberrypilearning/monster-mashup/en/step_8.md

 ### Deliver with style!
 Give your monsters an impressive introduction!

-  - Create a **list** of introductions and pick one at `random` for each monster as you're presenting them.
+- Create a list of introductions, and pick one at `random` for each monster as you're presenting them.

 --- hints ---
 --- hint ---